On Le Jan-Sznitman's stochastic approach to the Navier-Stokes equations: Introduction

-obtained by Banach fixed point method.
+obtained by Banach fixed-point method.
 Here $\mathbf{P}$ denotes the Leray projection onto the divergence-free vector fields.
 Historically, the regularity theory of mild solutions traces back to the pioneering work of Leray \cite{leray}.
-Local well-posedness is known in various scale-subcritical and scale-critical spaces of the initial data including the Lebesgue spaces, Sobolev spaces, Morrey-Campanato spaces, Besov spaces and $\text{VMO}^{-1}$ \cite{leray, kato1984, katofujita1964, chemin92, dong2007, kato1992, lemarie2007, cannone1997, planchon1998, tataru}, \cite[Thm.\ 15.2]{lemarie2002}, \cite[Thm.\ 5.6]{bahouri}.
-Global well-posedness is also known in various critical spaces provided that the initial data is sufficiently small; see e.g.\ \cite{tataru, auscher2004, germain2007}.
+Local well-posedness is known in various scale-subcritical and scale-critical spaces of the initial data.
+Global well-posedness is also known in various critical spaces provided that the initial data is sufficiently small.
+Readers can refer to \cite{lemarie2002, lemarie2016, bahouri} for surveys of such results.
 Key to obtaining mild solutions is to select suitable function spaces for the initial data and the solutions (called the adapted space and path space \cite[p.\ 146]{lemarie2002}) so that the fixed point method works.
 This paper will focus on the Fourier formulation of the Navier-Stokes equations, i.e.\ the Fourier transform of \eqref{eq:828191}:

 where $v=\mathscr{F}\{{u}\}$, $v_0=\mathscr{F}\{{u}_0\}$, $U(v_0)=e^{-t|\xi|^2}v_0$ and